Barbecued Pork Potpie

 - 1 ounce unsweetened chocolate, grated

 - 6 cups cubed cooked pork loin roast (2 pounds)

 - 1 tube (11-1/2 ounces) refrigerated cornbread twists

 - In a large nonstick skillet, saute the onion, celery, peppers and garlic in oil until tender.
 Add cumin and coriander; cook and stir over medium heat for 2 minutes.
 Add vinegar and cook for 2 minutes.

 - Set aside 1/2 cup broth.
 Add the chili sauce, brown sugar, chocolate, Worcestershire sauce and remaining broth to vegetable mixture.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10-15 minutes, stirring occasionally.

 - Combine cornstarch and reserved broth until smooth; stir into vegetable mixture.
 Bring to a boil; cook and stir for 1-2 minutes or until slightly thickened.
 Stir in pork.
-Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+Transfer to a 13x9-in. baking dish coated with cooking spray.

-- Roll out corn bread dough and cut into strips; twist and place over filling in a lattice design.
+- Roll out cornbread dough and cut into strips; twist and place over filling in a lattice design.
 Bake, uncovered, at 375° for 10-15 minutes or until golden brown.
 Let stand for 15 minutes before serving.
-Yield: 12 servings.